Blisto91/dxvk-wiki/Configuration.md

 # Override the maximum feature level that a D3D11 device can be created
 # with.
-Setting this to a higher value may allow some applications to run.
+Setting this to a higher value may allow some applications to run
+# that would otherwise fail to create a D3D11 device.
 #
 # Supported values: 9_1, 9_2, 9_3, 10_0, 10_1, 11_0, 11_1